Nrsh13/Apache-Spark/Structured_Streaming/README.md

 ```

 ## Description
-Script will display all instructions like -
+Script will display all instructions like:

-  How to start the Source say Kafka so that Spark can read it as a Stream.
+- How to start the Source say Kafka so that Spark can read it as a Stream.

-  Sample data to be used as an input to the Source.
+- Sample data to be used as an input to the Source.

-  Where to Check the Ouput and what command to use.
+- Where to Check the Ouput and what command to use.

 ## Usage
 ```